Here are the answers to some of the most Frequently Asked Questions our firm receives.

 A. Yes.
 Just be sure to enter the Social Security number of the first taxpayer listed on the return's pre-printed mailing label or postcard.
 This is usually the taxpayer listed on the return.

-Q. Do I really get my refund faster?
+Q. Do I really get my refund faster from e-file?

-A. With IRS e-file you get it back in half the usual time.
-It's even faster and safer if you have your refund deposited directly to your bank account in as few as 10 days.
-Ask your Authorized IRS e-file Provider for the estimated date of deposit.
-For more information about Direct Deposit, go to the Financial Management Service (FMS) web site, www.fins.treas.gov/eft/.
+A. Yes!
+With IRS e-file you get it back in half the usual time.
+It's even faster and safer if you have your refund deposited directly to your bank account; as few as 10 days.
+We will be able to provide you an estimated date of receipt of refund.